“Breathing in, I calm body and mind. Breathing out, I smile”

 For a family caregiver, the present moment can sometimes feel unbearable especially when you try to soothe the suffering of someone you love.
 Caregivers bear witness to the distress and discomfort of a loved one – not simply attend to daily tasks that help make living more manageable.

-The opening quote by the spiritual teacher and Buddhist monk, Thich Knat Hanh, offers a simple way forward: “Breathing in, I calm body and mind.
+The opening quote by the spiritual teacher and Buddhist monk, Thich Nhat Hanh, offers a simple way forward: “Breathing in, I calm body and mind.
 Breathing out, I smile.”

 The problem for me with this seemingly modest prescription was that I had always considered myself a bit of a failure in the meditation and mindfulness department.
 I had never been able to maintain a long-term meditation practice in normal times, let alone when I was caregiving, and especially caregiving during the pandemic.
 It was almost frightening to think about sitting still and just being, breathing.
 It felt like too big an ask in part because I was asking myself to sit for too long as a beginner.

-So I bounced around YouTube seeking out very short meditations that felt like they helped with the specific kind of worry, stress and dread that I felt caregiving during the pandemic.
-These are resources that helped me establish a daily, though still very short!, meditation practice.
+I bounced around YouTube seeking out very short meditations that felt like they helped with the specific kind of worry, stress, and dread that I felt caregiving during the pandemic.
+These resources helped me establish a daily, though still very short!, meditation practice.